xC0dex/APIWeaver/docs/Getting-Started.md

 });
 ```

-It is also possible to implement the `IExampleProvider` interface to generate an example:
+You can also implement the `IExampleProvider` interface to generate examples:

 ```csharp
 internal sealed class BookExampleProvider: IExampleProvider<Book>